-Expected Outcome:

 Biomedical scientists from academia and industry will gain access to entire bio-printing units designed to regenerate human tissue.

 Healthcare professionals acquire information on the safe and effective use of equipment enabling advanced therapies with bio-printed human tissue.

 Healthcare providers dispose of tools enabling them to treat conditions of unmet medical need.